UNINETTSigma2/documentation/hpc_machines/lumi.md

 libraries](https://rocmdocs.amd.com/en/latest/ROCm_Libraries/ROCm_Libraries.html).

-If you are interested in porting your application to GPUs, or already have ported your application and need assistance transitioning to AMD GPUs, please contact the metacenter support (see {ref}`contact_support`).
+If you are interested in porting your application to GPUs, or already have ported your application and need assistance transitioning to AMD GPUs, {ref}`please contact NRIS support<extended-support-gpu>`.

 ## LUMI-C
 LUMI-C is the compute partition of LUMI, dealing with CPU based HPC